Desert Travel Video Prompts: 10 Dune and Mesa Templates

 Common mistakes

-• “Desert” with no specific region — model averages to a generic mid-Sahara dune
+• “Desert” with no specific region — the model averages to a generic mid-Sahara dune

 • Midday light — flat shadows, no contrast, reads as a flat photo

-• Past 7 seconds — dune patterns repeat and the horizon wobbles
+• Past 8 seconds on a static wide — dune patterns repeat and the horizon drifts

 • Complex camera moves (orbit, through-arch flythrough) — unstable on sand surfaces

-• Two figures or a vehicle plus figure — focus splits and both drift
+• Two figures, or a vehicle plus a figure — focus splits and both drift

 How to push results further